aws-samples/serverless-samples/owasp-api-security-controls-demo/README.md

    Copy the file `samconfig.toml.example` at the root of this folder to `samconfig.toml`.
 Replace values in angular brackets `<>` in `samconfig.toml` with ones specific for your deployment.

    Note:
    1. Please specify valid email address as you will receive temporary password on this email.
 You need this for subsequent steps.
-If you get the email address wrong, you will have to delete and redeply the stack as Amazon Cognito will not allow updating emails.
+If you get the email address wrong, you will have to delete and redeploy the stack as Amazon Cognito will not allow updating emails.
    2. Specify existing VPC and subnet ids in the region you are deploying to.

    ```bash